 The Southwest Chief offers five options for sleeping accommodations: Roomette, Bedroom, Bedroom Suite, Family Bedroom and Accessible Bedroom.
 Since it was just me, I chose the roomette, which technically can sleep two.
 Basically, it’s two over-sized seats that face each other with a small table in between during the daytime.
 At night, the seats slide together for one bed and a bunk folds down from the wall for another bed.

 When I boarded in Kansas City at 10:45 p.m., my porter, Steve, already had my bed made up.
 Two pillows were provided, but I’m glad I brought my own.
-A sheet and light blanket were also provided, but I wish I had brought something a little heavier.
-Each little roomette has its own climate control, but I was still a little chilly.
+A sheet and light blanket were also provided, but I wish I had brought something heavier.
+Each roomette has its own climate control, but I was still a little chilly.
 A washcloth and hand towel are also provided.

 The Bedroom Suites and Family Bedrooms include a toilet and tiny, tiny shower.
 For others, a public shower on the lower level is as big as most home showers.
 Full size towels and bar soap are available.